CouncilofLorien/counciloflorien.github.io/docs/emended/medm-emended.md

 [^crf-fw-under-deeps-movement]: The _MEWH_ hand rules need errata.
 They should read that “a Fallen-wizard must not use starter movement,” not that they may only use region movement.
 This means they can use Under-deeps movement, and cards like _Belegaer_.
 See CRF 15, Delayed Rulings/Rulings Monday, [Rulings Effective 12/1/97](/original/rulings/crf-15/#rulings-effective-12197)
 [^crf-manifestation]: A Fallen-wizard (nor any other player) may not have two resource manifestations of the same unique resource in his deck.
 See CRF 15, Rulings by Term, [Manifestations](/original/rulings/crf-15/#manifestations)
 [^crf-company]: If all characters in a company are removed from the company, all resource permanent-events played on the company as a whole are discarded.
 See CRF 15, Rulings by Term, [Company](/original/rulings/crf-15/#company)
+[^mele-card-and-decks]: The hero version of a unique item is a manifestation of the same minion version of the item and vice versa.
+See _MELE_, [THE CARDS AND DECKS](/original/rulebooks/the-lidless-eye/#2--the-cards-and-decks-2).